joaopedrobiu6/osiris_utils/docs/source/sim_diag.rst

 Use Cases
 ---------

-Common applications of the Derivative post-processor include:
+Common applications of the Derivative_Simulation post-processor include:

 1. **Computing Gradients**:
    * Electric field gradients for energy analysis